-- Enjoy 3-4 regular meals a day. - Balance your food intake, try a bit of everything from the food circle.8 - · Introduce new foods gradually. - Drink plenty of fluids unless advised otherwise from your health care professional.
+- Enjoy 3 4 regular meals a day. - Balance your food intake; try to eat a bit of everything from the food circle.8 - Introduce new foods gradually. - Drink plenty of fluid unless advised otherwise from your health care professional.

 Always remember to drink plenty fluid each day.
-It is important to maintain adequate hydration, unless advised otherwise from your health care professional.
+It is important to maintain adequate hydration, unless advised otherwise from you health care provider.